confluentinc/ksql/docs/operate-and-deploy/installation/server-config/index.md

 listeners=https://192.168.1.101:8088
 ```

-In this setup, the node will share the first url in the `listeners` config as its internal
+In this setup, the node shares the first URL in the `listeners` config as its internal
 endpoint, which other nodes will use for inter-node communication.
 Inter-node communication will
 use the same listener as client communication.